Copan, Oklahoma: Highway

-The Burlington Northern and Atchison Topeka & Santa Fe Merger
+Rail

 Prior to the merger between the Burlington Northern and the Atchison Topeka & Santa Fe in 1995, the line between nearby Caney Kansas into Tulsa Oklahoma was the main north-south rail line through Washington County Oklahoma.
 The line came out of Caney Kansas on the town's west side, then continued south into the town of Copan.
 It ran roughly parallel with Caney Street, and continued on the west side of downtown Copan, then exited the town to the south.
 Towns and cities in Washington County Oklahoma that were served by the line were, Owen Township, Copan, Dewey, Bartlesville, Ochelata, Ramona, and Vera.
 It continued south into Tulsa County Oklahoma through Collinsville, Owasso, into Tulsa.
 The existing switch is located west of Greenwood Avenue where it merges with the current BNSF Cherokee Subdivision through downtown Tulsa.
 There were as many as eight trains a day that ran this line.
 It was fully signaled.

 The line was to be abandoned by the newly formed Burlington Northern & Santa Fe (BNSF).
 This would have left Washington County Oklahoma including Copan without rail service.
 This line also served the Montgomery Kansas towns of Caney, Havana, Wayside, Bolton, Independence, and Cherryvale.
 WATCO purchased the line from BNSF post merger, and BNSF still has trackage rights.
 The line is now Southern Kansas & Oklahoma Line (SKOL) now headquartered in Cherryvale Kansas. .As a consequence of the merger, BNSF continued to maintain the Afton Subdivision that comes off the Cherokee Subdivision in Afton Oklahoma, and the Fort Scott Subdivision from Springfield Missouri.
 There is no Class 1 rail service in Washington County Oklahoma and Copan.